MohamedSaeed-dev/GitHubWorkshop-LeetCode/README.md

 a Repo for Testing Git commands in Dev Zone initiative

 # Functions
-Some of leetCode problem has been solved and pushed into this repo
+Some of leetCode problems have been solved and pushed into this repo